ohyland/fullerton-corporation/README.md

 # fullerton-corporation
-A single webpage developed from a mockup using HTML, CSS, Javascript. jQuery features implemented include a random text of the day which is executed on page load and a banner of images with a fading transition
+A single webpage developed from a mockup using HTML, CSS, Javascript. jQuery content include random text of the day which is generated on page load and fading banner of images